legendoflilac/NYT-Bestsellers/README.md

 # NYT-Bestsellers Reworked
 A Python script for creating a Word document with data from three Bestseller lists--now using the New York Times API, found at https://developer.nytimes.com/.

 This update was necessary because of code changes on the NYT website.
-The old code can be used if updated with the correct selectors, but ultimately this script is faster and will likely have fewer issues running in the future.
+The old script can be used if updated with the correct selectors, but ultimately this one is faster and will likely have fewer issues running in the future.

 # Ideas for future improvements